-Set a specific timetable for when and how you will measure success with the Thinker.
-Continue proving your reliability, quality and value.
+Set a specific timetable for when and how you will measure success with the High-C. Continue proving your reliability, quality and value.
 Make yourself available for follow-up on customer satisfaction and ask for specific feedback on the product or service performance record.

-If you have tips for improved usage or user shortcuts, e-mail them to your Thinker customers.
+If you have tips for improved usage or user shortcuts, email them to your High-C customers.
 You should also ask for their ideas and opinions for how to improve your products and/or services.
-When they offer you their suggestions, get back to them about how your company is incorporating their ideas into future upgrades, revisions or new products.
+When they offer you their suggestions, get back to them about how your company is incorporating their ideas into upgrades into future upgrades, revisions or new products.